 First year graduate student, with an emphasis in archaeology and lithic technologies.
 My research thesis topic is over prehistoric glue, and the strength behind this primitive material.
 I have experience creating lithic tools as well as using the portable XRF, in terms of scanning obsidian samples.

-Michelle is currently working on completing her second year of her Masters degree in Anthropology.
-Her thesis research is focused on stable isotope analysis of faunal remains from Historic Jamestowne in Virginia.
+Michelle graduated with her Master of Arts in Anthropology degree in 2017.
+She is currently pursuing her PhD at the University of Texas at San Antonio.
+Her thesis research focused on stable isotope analysis of faunal remains from Historic Jamestowne in Virginia.
 She hopes her research will provide more of an in-depth analysis on the colonists' diet during the first few years of life in the Americas.
-Her goals after obtaining her Masters is to continue onto a PhD program in historical biological archaeology or work as an archaeologist at the Jamestown site in Virginia.
+Michelle hopes to work as an archaeologist at the Jamestown site in Virginia or as a bioarchaeologist researching stable isotope analysis of human diet.

 Cortney graduated with her Master of Arts in Anthropology degree in 2016.
 She is currently pursuing a PhD in Anthropology at the University of Nevada at Reno.
 Cortney works in skeletal biology, bioarchaeology, and forensic anthropology.
 Her current work is looking at location and frequencies of rib fractures in motor vehicle accidents.
 She hopes to one day work in human rights and in association with an international forensic anthropology team.